 Optimizing Route Density Supply Chain Networks for Resilience

 Having a dense and flexible route network is key to keeping your operations stable when unexpected events hit.
 These networks give your logistics team the flexibility to reroute quickly and maintain service, even when the usual path is blocked.
-To build this resilience, logistics teams should rely on proven routing concepts such as route summarization, administrative distance, and next-hop logic.
+To build this resilience, logistics teams should rely on proven delivery network concepts such as route summarization, administrative distance, and next-hop logic.

 By gaining a clear understanding of how network topology, hop count, and load balancing affect performance, planners can create infrastructure that automatically adjusts when disruption occurs.
 This not only improves reliability but also ensures service continuity across changing conditions.